 I started playing acoustic guitar at the age 13.
 Everything about the instrument was magical to me.
 When I was 14, a family friend loaned me a book called Guitarmaking Tradition & Technology and I was immediately obsessed with the notion.

 The very concept of a person building a guitar was like a revelation to me.
-It rocked my understanding of how things are created.
+It rocked my understanding of how things are made and created.
 The fact that this was possible for an individual person was astounding.
 After buying a copy of that textbook, I read it thoroughly twice while highlighting and making notes.

 My dad had an old ShopSmith tool buried deep in our garage.
-And it was overwhelming when I learned that this dream was a real possibility.
+And it was overwhelming when I learned that this dream might be a real possibility.
 He showed me basically how the ShopSmith multi-tool worked, and I began building my first guitar at age 15.
 I found a natural talent for the process, along with an aptitude for woodworking and the required attention to detail.

 A Longer Story

-Back in 1996 I was a teenager taking guitar lessons at a small shop renowned for their acoustic guitar repair work in California.
-While reading the guitar making textbook I started bugging the shop owner with questions.
+Back in 1996 I was a teenager taking guitar lessons at a small shop renowned for their acoustic repair work in California.
+While reading the guitar making book I started bugging the shop owner with questions.
 Lots of questions.
 He showed me a mail order business called Luthiers Mercantile for acoustic guitar building supplies.
 Back then it was all catalog and call-in orders.